Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

 ![Gold_env](./images/goldenv.png)

 ### Step 5 - Initialize the Delta Tables
-Before running the pipepline for the first time, the silver and gold_events Delta tables must exist, the Silver and Gold Merge operations require the target tables to already be there.
+Before running the pipeline for the first time, the silver and gold_events Delta tables must exist, the Silver and Gold Merge operations require the target tables to already be there.
 1. Open silver and gold notebooks
 2. Run the cells below:
    * Silver Notebook